 Recreation and Parks Commission: The town and the Recreation and Parks Commission should continuously evaluate community needs and make recommendations for programming and facilities that meet all interests, abilities and age groups.
+Recreation and Parks Commission new language: Including both indoor and outdoor programming.
 Communication regarding parks and recreation programs and facilities should be useful and useable to the public.